-The NYISO requests that the Commission act in time to provide an effective date of February 10, 2012.
-Pursuant to its tariff, the NYISO has scheduled the first ICAP auction for the six-month Summer 2012 Capability Period to occur on March 29 and 30, 2012.
-15 The outcome of this auction will affect the monthly and spot capacity auctions the NYISO will conduct in April for May 2012.
+The NYISO requests that the Commission act in time to provide a decision by February 15, 2013.
+Pursuant to its tariff, the NYISO has scheduled the first ICAP auction for the sixmonth Summer 2013 Capability Period to occur on March 28 and 29, 2013.
+The outcome of this auction will affect the monthly and spot capacity auctions the NYISO will conduct in April for May 2013.

 The NYISO must know the NYCA IRM sufficiently ahead of the scheduled auction so that it can calculate the minimum NYCA-wide and locational capacity requirements and transmit this information to auction participants.
-If the Commission acts by February 10, 2012 - the 60th day after the NYSRC filing - the NYISO is confident that it could complete this work on time.
+If the Commission acts by February 15, 2013 - the 60th day after the NYSRC filing - the NYISO is confident that it could complete this work on time.

-Moreover, in accordance with its manuals and past practice, the NYISO has informed Market Participants that the new minimum requirements will be available by March 19, 2012.
+Moreover, in accordance with its manuals and past practice, the NYISO has informed Market Participants that the new minimum requirements will be available by March 18, 2013.
 This information is conveyed in advance of the capacity auction for the six-month Summer Capability Period in order to provide Market Participants with sufficient notice of their capacity requirements so that they may develop or adjust their bidding strategies.
 The NYISO would prefer to start making the necessary calculations as early as possible in advance of this deadline.

-15 The NYISO intends to ask the NYPSC to act promptly in considering the proposed IRM level, for the same reasons discussed herein.
+&lt;sup>13 The NYISO intends to ask the NYPSC to act promptly in considering the proposed IRM level, for the same reasons discussed herein.